 Buckwheat pillows are responsive to weight but work best when shaped a bit before settling your head and neck onto the pillow.
 This creates a very personalized and unique shape to fit your head.
 It also conforms well to the shape of your shoulders if you press against it.
 Those who struggle with neck and back pain, headaches, migraines, and snoring turn to buckwheat pillows to see if a solution can be found within their unique malleability and comfort properties.

-The benefits and side effects of a buckwheat pillow are fairly simple due to their simple design.
-Check out this article to learn more: Benefits and Side Effects of a Buckwheat Pillow You Need to Know
+Check out this article: Benefits and Side Effects of a Buckwheat Pillow You Need to Know

 How Long Should a Buckwheat Pillow Last?